heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 SSH is a secure protocol to communicate with a server.
 It is used to authenticate users on GitHub.
-You will learn a bit more about SSH in a future chapter.
+You will learn a bit more about SSH in a future course.
 For the time being, using SSH with Git will enable you not have to input your username and password each time you want to push or pull changes from a repository, contrary to HTTPS.

 In this section you will enable SSH authentication on your GitHub account.